-If you’re unable to gain access to blueView using your Drake ID number and default password, please contact the Support Center at 515-271-3001 or visit http://its.drake.edu/support-center/ for additional information.
+If you’re unable to gain access to blueView using your Drake ID number and default password, please contact the Support Center at 515-271-3001 or visit service.drake.edu/its for additional information.

 A. Connect to the myDrake portal at: https://my.drake.edu/.
 You will need to use your Drake ID number and new password to log in.